 After the victim has passed the stages of Despair, Education, Awakening, and Limits, he/she is ready for Restoration.
 You might be asking yourself, restoration of what?
 Restoration of your material things, life moments, financial stability, physical and mental health, or anything that you have lost in your past life as a victim of domestic violence.

 How does a victim know that he/she has reached this stage?
 When he/she feels the need to have a hobby in his/her free time, an activity that has nothing to do with the educational process that he/she has been experiencing.
 This is the moment when the victim decides to live again and to bring hope to his/her life.

 This is the final stage, the stage in which the survivor will look back to the previous stages and continue to deepen his/her healing and restoration.
-In this stage, the person also learns to identify healthy relationships and avoid people who are toxic.
+In this stage, the person also learns to identify healthy relationships and avoid toxic people.
 Remaining is when a survivor lives his/her recovery life fully, with the confidence and skills to stay safe from future abuse.

 A key component in the Remaining stage is recognizing that you are a new person.
 You have grown, you have changed, and you are an improved version of yourself.

 It is important to see yourself in the new you.
 There are sad consequences to not acknowledging that our old “me” has vanished.
-Uncertainty and the lack of safety will lead us to alienate happy and successful people because we believe we do not deserve their attention.
+Uncertainty and the lack of safety will lead us to alienate happy and successful people.
+It happens because we believe we do not deserve their attention.
 Our internal dialogue and self-esteem will determine the types of people we allow or reject in our lives.